YossefHawela/Jaggy-Epub-Translator/README.md

 A: If Google Translate can, so can this disaster.
 If not, tough luck.

-**Q: Does it save my sanity?**

-A: Negative.
-Prepare for frustration, patience, and existential dread.

 **Q: Can I contribute?**

 A: Sure, if you want to make it worse or fix it—good luck either way.